 Under the guidance of Central Bedfordshire council we deal with attendance issues through Trigger letters.

-Trigger 1 is sent to highlight a fall in attendance as it is easy to lose track of days your child has been off.
+Trigger 1 letter is sent to highlight a fall in attendance as it is easy to lose track of days your child has been off.

-Fixed Penalty Notices may be issues in cases where attendance is really low or absences have been unauthorised.
+Fixed Penalty Notices may be issued in cases where attendance is really low or absences have been unauthorised.
 Please be aware that 10 unauthorised sessions will be reported to Central Bedfordshire council as your child in this instance is referred to as ‘missing in education’.

 For more information please visit:

 Permission must be obtained from the Headteacher if you would like to take your child out of school during term time.

 You can only do this if:

 If leave is granted, the Headteacher will decide how many days your child can be away from school.

 Parents do not have a legal right to take their children out of school in order to go on holiday.